richardeinhorn/spotrack/README.md

 yarn install [or] npm install
 ```

+## Roadmap

+- [ ] Support for additional calendars
+- [ ] Improve onboarding flow
+- [ ] Host demo

+## FAQs

+*Are podcasts supported?*\
+Unfortunately, Spotify does not make podcast information available to integrations.
+Spotrack will still show periods when you listened to podcasts, however, no detailed information can be shown.

 ## Acknowledgments

 This porject is inspired by [Spotify Wrapped](https://spotify.com/wrapped) and a similar feature available for [Amie](https://www.amie.so/) users.